csps-efpc/problem-lab/index.md

   overlay_image: /assets/little-prince.jpg
 image: assets/little-prince.jpg
 ---
-This site is an example of how GitHub Pages might be used to coordinate the work of the CSPS with the Problem Lab in writing content that creates a common framework for Innovation in the Federal Public Service.
+This site is an example of how Markdown might be used to coordinate the work of the CSPS with the Problem Lab in writing content that creates a common framework for Innovation in the Federal Public Service.

 Topics: